Introduction

 What is a Device?

 Devices are all networked hardware in your network.
-SL1 can monitor any device on your network, even if your organization uses a geographically diverse network.
+Skylar One can monitor any device on your network, even if your organization uses a geographically diverse network.
 For each managed device, you can monitor status, create policies, define thresholds, and receive notifications (among other features).

-Some of the devices that SL1 can monitor are:
+Some of the devices that Skylar One can monitor are:

 • Bridges